box-project/box/doc/configuration.md

 `box.json.dist`.
 If no configuration file is found, Box will proceed with the default settings.

 The configuration file is a JSON object saved to a file.
 Note that all settings are optional.
-// TODO: update this last bit of information as this is not true
-// TODO: add a test to ensure this schema is always up to date with the actual schema file

 ```json
 {